sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/npm.md

+---
+title: Using NPM to manage dependencies | AirCode Docs
+description: AirCode provides a visual way to management NPM dependencies, operations like searching, installing, upgrading and uninstalling packages are all completed by clicking without entering any commands.
+---

 # Using NPM to manage dependencies {#intro}

 AirCode provides a visual way to management NPM dependencies, operations like searching, installing, upgrading and uninstalling packages are all completed by clicking without entering any commands.